From LLMs to MLLMs to Agents: A Survey of Emerging Paradigms in Jailbreak Attacks and Defenses within LLM Ecosystem: Introduction

 \subsection{Development of LLMs}

 The evolution of neural network architectures undergoes multiple paradigm shifts.
 Early sequence modeling primarily relies on Recurrent Neural Networks (RNNs \cite{rumelhart1985learning}), whose performance is limited by the vanishing gradient problem when modeling long-term dependencies.
 Long Short-Term Memory networks (LSTMs \cite{hochreiter1997long}) alleviate this issue to some extent by introducing various gating mechanisms.
-However, due to their sequential nature, LSTMs remain computationally inefficient when processing large-scale data.
+However, due to their sequential nature, LSTMs remain computationally inefficient when processing large-scale data \cite{pascanu2013difficulty}.
 The emergence of the Transformer \cite{vaswani2017attention} architecture in 2017 fundamentally changes this landscape.
 Its self-attention mechanism enables global context modeling and supports parallel computation.
-In the field of computer vision, Convolutional Neural Networks (CNNs \cite{lecun1998gradient}) long dominate image processing tasks due to their local receptive fields.
-The introduction of techniques such as Residual Networks (ResNet \cite{he2016deep}) and Layer Normalization \cite{ba2016layer} makes it feasible to train ultra-deep networks, laying the foundation for large-scale models.
-Meanwhile, the application of Transformers to vision tasks demonstrates the advantages of global attention mechanisms.
+Furthermore, the use of residual connections \cite{he2016deep} and layer normalization \cite{ba2016layer} makes it feasible to train ultra-deep networks, thereby laying the groundwork for the development of large-scale models.

-The rapid growth in model size is driven by the scaling laws.
-The performance-compute power law \cite{kaplan2020scaling} proposed by OpenAI in 2020 shows that model performance improves with increasing model parameters, data volume, and compute resources.
+The rapid growth in model size follows the scaling laws proposed by OpenAI in 2020, specifically the performance–compute power law \cite{kaplan2020scaling}, which shows that model performance improves with increasing model parameters, data volume, and compute resources.
 The parameter count increases dramatically in just a few years: from BERT's \cite{devlin2019bert} 340 million parameters in 2018, to GPT-3's \cite{brown2020language} 175 billion in 2020, and to PaLM’s \cite{chowdhery2023palm} 540 billion in 2022.
-Multimodal extensions also become a key focus.
+The extensions of more modalities also become a key focus.
 CLIP \cite{radford2021learning} achieves semantic alignment between images and texts through contrastive learning, while ViT \cite{dosovitskiy2020image} validates the Transformer’s feasibility for vision tasks.